 Climate change poses grave dangers to the world’s most vulnerable populations.
 Increasing temperatures and variable precipitation are intensifying natural disasters, melting glaciers, rising sea levels, intensifying droughts, and causing widespread flooding.
 These impacts are increasing food and water insecurity, leading to mass displacement and loss of lives–disproportionately affecting vulnerable populations by widening existing socio-economic inequalities and threatening their basic human rights and dignities.

-UUSC’s Environmental Justice & Climate Action work focuses on advancing and protecting the rights of populations at risk of climate-forced displacement caused by slow-onset climate impacts.
+UUSC’s Climate Justice work focuses on advancing and protecting the rights of populations at risk of climate-forced displacement caused by slow-onset climate impacts.
 UUSC’s program emboldens the principle of the right to self-determination by prioritizing building protections in place and when necessary and required by our partners, supporting communities to relocate with dignity.

 In addition to directly supporting communities at risk, UUSC has a multi-pronged strategy that targets a range of stakeholders to assist communities as they advance their right to self-determination and develop strategies to respond to the spectrum of risks associated with climate-forced displacement.

 In alignment with our principles, UUSC’s strategy upholds the timeless adage that civil society organizations around the world share, ‘Nothing about us, without us’.
 This recognizes the grave injustices that frontline communities have experienced through legacies of imperialism, colonialism, exploitation of Indigenous bodies and lands, and the forcible displacement that many have faced in the name of western modernization.